clindo/UI5_Projects/README.md

-This repository contains SAPUI5 projects based on openSAP course.
+This repository contains SAPUI5 projects based on openSAP course